WuFengChiang/LetzQR/README.md

 LetzQR values your privacy.
 All data remains on your device and is never uploaded or shared with servers.

+# Support and Contact

+If you have any questions or suggestions, please contact: wufeng.chiang@gmail.com

 ---

 © 2025 WuuFone.
 All rights reserved.